F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 18: Updating the TLS/SSL Device Certificate in a declaration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for including a TLS/SSL device certificate and key is available in DO v1.12 and later.

 This example declaration shows how you can create/upload a device certificate in a Declarative Onboarding declaration.
 The BIG-IP system uses the device certificate to authenticate access to the Configuration utility and to accommodate device-to-device communication processes, such as configuration synchronization.

 For more information and how this process works manually, see the KB article |certdoc|.